Mother guilty of shaking 10-week-old daughter to death

 Mr Justice Spencer found Hurrell had no case to answer for charges of murder and manslaughter and threw out a charge of causing or allowing the death of a child against both parents.

 A jury at the Old Bailey deliberated for more than 11 hours to find Saint George, of Enfield in north London, not guilty of murder and manslaughter.

-However, she was found guilty of a charge of infanticide by a majority of 10 to one.

-The charge is an alternative verdict to murder where a mother kills her child while her mind is disturbed by a failure to recover from the effects of childbirth.
+However, a majority of 10 to one found her to be guilty of infanticide – an alternative verdict to murder where a mother kills her child while her mind is disturbed by a failure to recover from the effects of childbirth.

 Saint George and Hurrell, of Alvaston in Derby, were both cleared of a separate charge of child cruelty.